provena/provena/docs/versioning/how-to-version.md

 ---
 layout: default
 nav_order: 4
-title: How to create versions
+title: How to create versions (Registry)
 has_children: false
 parent: Versioning
 ---